IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 # Connecting GitHub events to actions

-In this example, we will show how to automatically trigger an IBM Cloud Functions action whenever a "push" of a "commit" is made to a GitHub repository using the built-in GitHub event provider.
+In this example, we will show how to automatically trigger an IBM Cloud Functions action whenever a "push" of a "commit" is made to a GitHub repository using the built-in [GitHub event provider](https://github.com/apache/openwhisk-catalog/tree/master/packages/github) package.

 ## Prerequisites